vivek6204712965/snake-water-gun-game-vivek-/README.md

 # 🐍 Snake Water Gun Game

 Hey! 👋 This is my **first Python project** that I'm uploading to my GitHub profile.
-I created this project while learning Python to improve my programming logic and understand how conditional statements work in a real program.
+I created this project while learning Python to improve my programming logic and understand how conditional statements work in a real program.q

 ##  About the Project